Table of Contents

 Because traditional retinol has unpleasant side effects, formulators have been busy finding other ways to get consumers their retinol fix, sans the downside.

 Fortunately there are gentle natural alternatives with retinol-like results, but without the nasty side effects:

 They are all plant based, so suitable for vegans and those on the paleo lifestyle.

-I’ve written separate articles on each of these, so you can make an informed choice.
+I’ve written separate articles on each of these, so you, dear reader, can make an informed choice.

 If you have oily, flaky skin or dry skin around your eyebrows or nose, then consider the power of Babchi or Bakuchiol in your skincare routine.
 It comes from tiny seeds that are pressed to release the oil.
 Lots more info in the main article.

 Rosehips are a gorgeous gift from Nature both for birds and our general wellbeing.
 They contain antioxidants, beta-carotene, (provitamin A), retinoic acid and omega 3 fatty acids.
 Rosehip oil became famous when an American hippy discovered that it was able to remove/reduce scar tissue.
 Obviously I use rosehip in my serums.
 If your skin feels cold to the touch, rosehip may help.
 If you have indented scars on your nose, crusty dry skin around nose, dehydrated congested skin, then read up on darling rosehip.